slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 # Appendix C - Others

+## On wisdom

+> *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- Sam Harris*

+> *'Being wise means having more questions than answers.' -- Kevin Kelly*

+---
+## On truth

+---
 ## On comedy

 <!--
-- Which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
+- "the grass is always greener on the side that is fertilized with bulshit"
 > *'In Europe 100 miles is a long way, In the US 100 years is a long time'*
 > *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*
 > *'I wrote the story myself.
 It’s about a girl who lost her reputation and never missed it.' -- Mae West*
 > *'La que no es puta non desfruta.'*
-> *'love people and use money vs love money and use people'*
 > *'Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem.'*
 > *'The four most expensive words in the English language: «This time is different».'
-> *'I remember a humoristic Soviet daily wall calendar that said: «And then we'll destroy the cranes, and the whole world will wonder how we built these pyramids.»'
+- which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
 - overheard someone say in a SF cafe: "I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much.
 -->